Grokepeer/Hermod/README.md

 ### Response formatting:
 ```
-[response-data]{xxxxxxxxxxxx zzz}
+[response-data]{xxxxxxxxxxxx zzz}\u4
 ```

 #### Notes:
-- \[response-data] is sent in a different stream from the {tail} so the client must expect one or two streams dependently on the request and the response.
+- \[response-data] is possibly sent in a different stream from the {tail} so the client must expect multiple streams dependently on the request and the response.
-- *x* is the query execution time in nano seconds, reported as a 4 to 12 digits number.
+- *x* is the query execution time in nano seconds, reported as a 3 to 12 digits number.
 - *z* is an HTTP response code (200, 400, 404, 500...) that indicates the successfulness of the query server-side.
+- Every request always terminates with a UTF8 character number 4 ("\u4").

 ## ANN details